jankaszel/hyperwell-thesis/chapters/related-work.md

 ## Peer-to-Peer Technology {#sec:related:p2p}

-TODO: Quick introduction on what _protocol_ means in this context---that is, a well-defined specification of how two or more computers should communicate in a network.
-More generally, this has implications on, first, how these machines connect (networking) and, second, how data is exchanged between these machines and distributed among a set of computers within the network.

-P2P systems take a peculiar role in popular culture: Napster, Gnutella [@chawathe2003], and Bitcoin [@legout2007] all are P2P systems that became hugely popular for sharing copyrighted content.
-Despite the question of the legality of their application in that context, they were pretty efficient.
-Mainly because of the following two properties: First, if individuals or a group of users share data in real-time, such as during a Skype video call [@guha2005], centralized systems pose a huge bottleneck.
-Second, if resources are distributed among a network of computers, their joined computing power and bandwidth can be more efficient than having one high-tier centralized service.
+The earliest concepts of hypertext established client-server architectures for storing hypertext documents distributed among an array of hypertext servers [@nelson1993; @berners-lee1990].
+TODO Explain different network architectures.

-![Architectures of communication networks [@baran1964]](figures/network-architectures.png){#fig:related:architectures short-caption="Architectures of communication networks"}
+![Architectures of communication networks [@baran1964].](figures/network-architectures.png){#fig:related:architectures short-caption="Architectures of communication networks"}

+TODO Explain what components of such a system requires: Discovery, security, ..., mechanisms for replication, protocols in general.

 @Fig:related:architectures depicts three different network layouts with each node of the network connected to others by particular strategies.
 The second architecture, a decentralized network, has … .
 In a way, the web (as of HTTP-web) … (client/server) .
 Despite the web’s tending towards openness, interoperability, and standardization, monopolistic platforms such as Facebook tend to channel all communications via themselves in an effort to generate ‘network effects’—user interactivity—in order to generate user profiles and, hence, income via targeted advertising [@srnicek2017].

-P2P systems such as the file sharing systems introduced above establish less control structures and less authority: All peers in a network are alike and transmit data directly.
-This kind of topology is depicted in the third architecture of @fig:related:architectures.

 Comparing to the way computers communicate in the web, there are no definite sources of authority, and hence knowledge, on where to find which piece of data—a web browser can simply translate a domain name such as `eff.org` via the Dynamic Name System (DNS) into an IP address, connect to the respective machine via TCP/IP, and request data via the Hypertext Transport Protocol (HTTP).
 Consequently, it boils down to three particular issues for decentralized systems:
 * Discovery: Where to find particular pieces of data?
 * Validity: As datasets are distributed among several nodes in the network,
 * Authority

+_TODO:_ Distributed Hash Tables (DHTs) [@maymounkov2002].

+P2P systems such as the file sharing systems introduced above establish less control structures and less authority: All peers in a network are alike and transmit data directly.
+This kind of topology is depicted in the third architecture of @fig:related:architectures.

 P2P systems are often associated with distributed networking and distributed databases.
 Essentially, systems such as the aforementioned BitTorrent [@legout2007; @loewenstern2020] and Gnutella [@chawathe2003] construct immensely scaled, distributed, and fragmented databases that communicate over a vast worldwide network instead of a Local Area Network (LAN).

 Certain primitives known from highly efficient enterprise systems are applied to P2P systems,

-> _A log is perhaps the simplest possible storage abstraction.
-It is an append-only, totally-ordered sequence of records ordered by time._
->
-> --- @kreps2013

-_The Log_—or more precisely, the append-only log—is a list-based data structure that exclusively allows the addition of entries but no other mutations [@kreps2013].
+_The Log_—or more precisely, the append-only log—is a list-based data structure that exclusively allows the addition of entries but no other mutations: "A log is perhaps the simplest possible storage abstraction.
+It is an append-only, totally-ordered sequence of records ordered by time" [@kreps2013].
 Popularized by stream processing frameworks like Apache Kafka[^apache-kafka] and Apache Samza[^apache-samza], as well replication in databases cluster, append-only logs treat the current state of a database as a chronological sequence of changes rather than a definite state.
 A fundamental property of append-only logs is their distribution: Entries of a log reference to each other via their content-addressing hashes, and thus, if an actor of a distributed systems mutates a prior entry, all following hashes will change and the log will break. _TODO:_ Elaborate more?

 Interestingly, append-only logs can be compared to Nelson's early concept of document processing on Xanadu, where documents were stored as their editing changes rather than an entire document for each version.

-_TODO:_ Distributed Hash Tables (DHTs) [@maymounkov2002].
+CRDTs.
+Automerge.

 _TODO:_ Introduce contemporary systems that leverage these fundamentals: IPFS [@benet2014] and Dat [@robinson2018] (compare to Git[^git]).
 Build bridge over to supporting infrastructure for distributed networks.
 Secure Scuttlebutt [@tarr2019].

 Federated systems pose an interesting trade-off between decentralization and full distribution by designing the system as distributed among several instances, yet still composing one singular social network. @esguerra2011 surveys such federated social networks, as issues around privacy and censorship of large-scale social networks such as Facebook and Twitter arose: "Federated social networks [...] are a vital step towards fulfilling values often lacking in the existing social networking ecosystem: user-control, diversity of services, innovation, and more."
 While the federated social network Diaspora[^diaspora] originally gained some traction, Mastodon[^mastodon] become increasingly popular over the recent years, with about 3.9 Million users across about 2.600 instances as of right now[^fediverse-network].
 By implementing the ActivityPub protocol [@activitypub],

 _TODO:_ Such federated systems strike the balance, as individuals can extend the network by hosting their own instances.
 These instances communicate with each other using the ActivityPub protocol (_TODO:_ explicate!) via server-to-server communication---whereas in fully distributed networks, peers (and thus, clients) communicate directly without middlemen, this approach of federation supports the presence of servers while providing users with choices on where they want to store their data.

-_TODO:_ @antoniou2011 on distributed social networks?
-Mirrors.
-P2P pinning.

 [^git]: <https://git-scm.com/>.
 [^diaspora]: <https://diasporafoundation.org/>.